How to Make a Free Business Email Address

 How to Create a Free Business Email Address

-We’ve already done all of the research for you, and we’ve got 2 different web hosting providers you can use to create your own domain and email address.
-We’ll walk you through the process step by step.
+I’ve already done all of the research for you, and I’ve got 2 different web hosting providers you can use to create your own domain and email address.
+I’ll walk you through the process step by step.

 Method 1: Create a Business Email Address With Bluehost